Unique films at

 Camping Kino

-Go Short is the largest and most welcoming short film festival in the Netherlands.
-Every year, we let around 25,000 people enjoy short films.
-We do this through our festivals in Nijmegen and Arnhem, but also by taking our programme on the road.
+Every year, we allow around 25,000 people to enjoy short films.
+We do this through our festivals in Nijmegen and Arnhem, but also by exploring our own venues.

-Our mobile short film cinema can set up anywhere.
-The eye-catcher is a retro Eriba caravan, staffed by our heroes in tracksuits.
-Inside, you’ll find a mini cinema, and just as easily we can build an outdoor cinema with laid-back beach chairs.
-Depending on the available space, we expand Camping Kino with additional camping concepts, such as small tents in which films can be watched.
+Our mobile short film cinema can be set up anywhere.
+The eye-catcher is the retro Eriba Caravan, manned by our heroes in tracksuits.
+Inside, you'll find a mini cinema, but we can just as easily build an outdoor cinema with relaxing beach chairs.
+Depending on available space, we expand Camping Kino with additional camping concepts, including tents for watching films.

-Go Short’s film programmes are tailored to your festival, event, or location: from themes like dance to erotica, and from freedom to gender—anything is possible.
-Whatever audience you attract, everyone will feel at home at Camping Kino.
+We tailor the films to your festival, event, or location: from themes like dance to eroticism, and from freedom to gender, anything is possible.
+Whatever your audience, Camping Kino has something for everyone.

 Off The Walls